encryptogroup/PrivMail/README.md

 ## Disclaimer

 This code is provided as a experimental implementation for testing purposes and should not be used in a productive environment.
 We cannot guarantee security and correctness.

+## Acknowledgements

+We thank Toni Nguyen for helping to develop the Python based building blocks and Martin Bach, Jan Filipp, and Tamino Goldan for developing the basis of the Thunderbird Plugin.